benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ## Caching

 Although the Fulfillment Offerings Style-Color endpoint may return cached results, the client should not cache results from any Fulfillment Offerings call.
 There are several factors that affect calculating fulfillment offerings and these factors can change throughout the Checkout process.
-It is highly recommended that the client call the Fulfillment Offerings Multi-Item endpoint each time the consumer indicates [intent](#intent) for an item in Cart to get the most accurate list of offerings.
+It is highly recommended that the client call the Fulfillment Offerings Jobs PUT endpoint each time the consumer indicates [intent](#intent) for an item in Cart to get the most accurate list of offerings.

 ## Contacting the Team